Alistair Gentry

 I’m a writer and artist or an artist and writer… sometimes other things, too.

 I live in the UK, currently in London.
-I make live art, performance lectures, artistic interventions, participatory experiences and live role-playing games, often focusing on communities and audiences outside of conventional gallery or performance spaces, although I’ve also exhibited and performed throughout the world in theatres, festivals like London Data Week, CPH:DOX, ISEA and La Biennale di Venezia (AKA Venice Biennale), and art galleries like Photographers Gallery in London, Kunstal Charlottenborg in Copenhagen, the Open Data Institute in London, Tate Liverpool, MUSAC Léon, Art on the Underground, Detroit Institute of Arts, Wysing Arts Centre, FACT in Liverpool, OCAT Shenzhen, and many many many more.
+I make live art, performance lectures, artistic interventions, digital installations, online and real world participatory experiences and live role-playing games, often focusing on communities and audiences outside of conventional gallery or performance spaces.
+I’ve also exhibited and performed throughout the world in theatres, festivals like London Data Week, CPH:DOX, ISEA and La Biennale di Venezia (AKA Venice Biennale), and art galleries like Photographers Gallery in London, Kunstal Charlottenborg in Copenhagen, the Open Data Institute in London, Tate Liverpool, MUSAC Léon, Art on the Underground, Detroit Institute of Arts, Wysing Arts Centre, FACT in Liverpool, OCAT Shenzhen, and many many many more.

 I like folklore, magic*, silly costumes, museums, absurdity, the uncanny valley, doing things that help people think, improving the world incrementally, and making machines and systems do things their creators wouldn’t approve of.
 The latest updates about my work are in the Blog/News section, or scroll down this page.
 Linktr.ee for shortcuts to other, offsite stuff.
 Contact me using this form.
 Apart from my native English I speak (in descending order of competence) French, German, Japanese and Mandarin Chinese, with fragments of others like Norwegian or Welsh.
 I’ve done some of my shows in these languages, and would love to do so again.

-I’ve collaborated extensively with scientists and technologists, particularly in the social sciences.
-I often use scientific and academic research methods in developing my projects, and also as part of my other art-adjacent work as a (mainly qualitative, but I can do numbers too) researcher, educator, producer and activist in livelihoods, equity and access for artists from marginalised groups, especially LGBTQ artists, disabled artists, self-taught artists and artists from low income backgrounds… just like me.
-Sometimes I use the same anthropological and ethnographic methods satirically and pataphysically in my art work.
+I’ve collaborated extensively with scientists and technologists, particularly in the social sciences but also in fields as varied as genomics and cybersecurity.
+The list is getting long now but includes Bristol University, King’s College London, University College London, University of Edinburgh, and University of Cambridge.
+I often use scientific and academic research methods in developing my projects, and also as part of my other art-adjacent work as a researcher*, educator, producer and activist in livelihoods, equity and access for artists from marginalised groups, especially LGBTQ+ artists, disabled artists, self-taught artists and artists from low income backgrounds… just like me.
+Sometimes I use the same anthropological and ethnographic approaches satirically and pataphysically in my art work. * (Mainly qualitative, but I can do numbers too… for a “fun” convo ask me about my data analysis uncovering via two independent surveys the fact that about 50% of UK disabled artists have experience of homelessness.)

 Latest news and blog posts